stories-with-dice/quartz_obsidian/content/Blog/Cthulhu Eternal (and Delta Green) - Motivation Rules v2.md

 - they may not push the same action twice
 - if the Motivation reaches 0, the PC must roll a SAN check.
 If they fail, they suffer a Temporary Insanity episode (after the skill check is resolved)
 - the current rule of recovering WP through following a Motivation is removed
+- when the PC reaches a BP and gains a new Disorder, it always replaces the Motivation with the lowest score.
+Ideally, the new Disorder should reflect the negative aspect of that Motivation.
+	- Example: When Sharon gains a new Disorder, she replaces "Continue her education" with Depression, reflecting the crumbling goals she had for herself.

 ### Downtime: Personal Motivations